ansys/pysimai/doc/source/api_reference/global_coefficients_requests.rst

 .. py:module:: ansys.simai.core.data.global_coefficients_requests

-A collection of classes for performing a verification of a Global Coefficient formula and  a build configuration and for computing the result of a Global Coefficient according the sample of the project.
+This module contains a collection of classes for validating global coefficient formulas and executing them on project samples.

 CheckGlobalCoefficient
 ----------------------